devgateway/www.developmentgateway.org/blog_posts/2015-08-06-will-resource-war.md

 layout: post
 author: Taryn Davis
 title: "Will there be a Resource War?"
-excerpt: Last week, a new report commissioned by members of the G7 was released.
+excerpt: A few weeks ago, a new report commissioned by members of the G7 was released.
 The report identifies seven...
 thumbnail: assets/post-thumbnails/resource.jpg
 thumbnail-alt: 'Resource'
 ---